More About Smart recovery

 - We provide support for a range of behaviours of concern.

-- non-judgemental and inclusive for all participants.
+- we are non-judgemental and inclusive for all participants.

 - Participants set their own goals, which may or may not include abstinence.